 This is a great website for anyone looking to work in commercials or corporate work, and there are often many jobs looking for models and presenters too.

 The subscription fee is £7 a month or £20 for 6 months.
-However, there is a free option that allows you to apply for a limited number of casting so it can be useful to have a profile just in case something comes up that you want to apply for.
+However, there is a free option that allows you to apply for a limited number of castings, so it can be useful to have a profile just in case something comes up that you want to apply for.

 Casting Callback

-Casting Callback is one of the newer casting platforms on this list however it plans to make big changes to the way casting works.
+Casting Callback is one of the newer casting platforms on this list, however, it plans to make big changes to the way casting works.

 The most important thing about this website is it’s completely FREE, with no paywalls whatsoever.